sourabh-singh-rawat/issue-tracker-services/README.md

 # Issue Tracker

-The Issue Tracker is a web application that tracks issues in a project.
+The Issue Tracker is a Web Application that tracks issues in a project.
 Once installed, you can:

 - Create projects that act as a container for issues
-- Create issues with tasks and attachments.
+- Create issues with tasks, comments and attachments.
 - Collaborate with other people by inviting them your project
+- Assign issues to other people

 ## Installation